eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/03-using-containers.md

 When the Jupyter notebook interface comes up in the browser you will not need to log in, as the token given as argument in the URL acts as a secret access token.

 One issue with running Jupyter notebooks in containers is that what files you have access to is only whatever was built into the container image.
-In order to work on your own notebook files, you would need to need to upload them via the Jupyter notebook web interface.
+In order to work on your own notebook files, you would need to upload them via the Jupyter notebook web interface.
 When they are uploaded, they are though only stored within the temporary file system of the container.
 This means that when the container is stopped, you will loose any changes you may have made to them.

 The alternative to uploading the notebook files is to use the ability of the container runtime to mount in a volume from your local computer into the running container.
 If this is done, you will be able to see any notebook files in the directory you mounted from the local computer, and changes will also be saved back to your local computer file system.